hydralang/humboldt-doc/source/glossary.rst

    broadcast
        A transport protocol characterized by messages traveling from one source to all nodes.

+   carrier protocol
+       A protocol intended to carry another protocol.

    conduit
        An abstraction identifying a connection (not necessarily